Occupational and Environmental Health

 This is a moderately competitive residency/fellowship.

 Requirements to apply

-Minimum 1 year of residency in an ACGME accredited program with a minimum of 11 months of direct patient care.
+Minimum one year of residency in an ACGME-accredited program with a minimum of 11 months of direct patient care.

 Research is not required but is highly suggested.
 If you do engage in research, it is much better to focus on one project and follow it to completion than to start but not finish many projects.